 Since 1998, D&D Group has developed from a small family business into an award winning market leader.
-Commencing with the business in 2000, and as Managing Director for the last 13 years, Robert Cazzolli has seen the company grow from just three office staff (including himself and founder Diego Diaz) and 15 field based employees, to a total of over 250 today.
+Commencing with the business in 2000, Robert Cazzolli has seen the company grow from just three office staff, to a total of over 250 today.

 The business started with just one crane, eventually expanding to offering supporting traffic management, recruitment & labour hire and property holdings.
 It was a process that saw major changes in terms of the services it offered to clients.

 In 2003 the business undertook its first major restructure as it expanded into the traffic management services market, which changed significantly with the acquisition of a smaller traffic control enterprise, selling the crane business in 2007.